vmware-archive/octant/proposals/20191007-container-exec.md

 Create an Executor using https://github.com/kubernetes/client-go/blob/master/tools/remotecommand/remotecommand.go

-We will create a factory that assembles `SPDYExector` given a desired container and command to execute.
+We will create a factory that assembles `SPDYExecutor` given a desired container and command to execute.

 More specifically that factory will use `remotecommand.NewSPDYExecutor` to create a `SPDYExecutor` and create unique stream names for each executor.
 Calling the `Stream` method we will send output to our `TerminalComponent` using websockets.